CHIANG MAI TO THE GREAT WALL OF CHINA

 UNESCO Sites & Mountain Roads

 We begin the day with a visit to the famous Three Pagodas of Dali—iconic structures that have stood for over 1,000 years and remain a symbol of the region’s ancient Buddhist heritage.
-From there, we ride out of the Dali valley and begin a steady ascent into the mountains.
+We then ride out the valley and start a short climb to visit Shaxi tea horse caravan village.
+It’s a lovely road snaking its way over the mountain.

 Day 8 / Lijiang (Rest Day) (China)